 Quality of care

-Personnel training and expertise
+Staff training and expertise

 Bonding.
 A bond is a type of insurance policy for a provider.
 To become bonded, a provider must pay a set amount.
 The bond protects the provider from bankruptcy in the event of a lawsuit by a consumer.